 Free consultations and second opinions are only one of the ways that we take some of the financial stress out of the situation when you need to see a dentist.
 We also accept a large variety of payment options so you won’t have to feel like you don’t have any choices when covering the cost of your care.
 We even take third-party financing from CareCredit, a company that offers payment plans and interest-free options for some patients.

 We also do our best to be more flexible with our hours than many other dentists are.
-Instead of keeping the nine-to-five schedule that you are likely used to, we offer some early morning hours, stay late until 6:00 p.m. once a week, and even provide Saturday availability once a month.
-Here is our full schedule:
+Instead of keeping the nine-to-five schedule that you are likely used to, we offer some early morning hours and stay late until 7:00 p.m. once a week.

 Learn What It’s Like To Have A TMJ Disorder